Ismail Bakar

-Ismail bin Bakar (Jawi: إسماعيل بن حاج بكر; born 19 January 1960) is the 14th Chief Secretary to the Government of Malaysia from 29 August 2018 until 31 December 2019.
+Ismail bin Haji Bakar (Jawi: إسماعيل بن حاج بكر; born 19 January 1960) is the 14th Chief Secretary to the Government of Malaysia from 29 August 2018 until 31 December 2019.

 Education background

 Ismail holds a Bachelor of Economics (Hons) degree from University of Malaya and a Master of Business Administration degree and a doctorate from the University of Hull, United Kingdom.

 Career

 Ismail joined the Administrative and Diplomatic Service (PTD) as an Assistant Secretary at the Federal Treasury, Ministry of Finance in July 1983.
 He had served as budget director at the National Budget Office of the Ministry of Finance and senior advisor at the World Bank headquarters in Washington DC, United States.
 On 18 November 2014, He served as Secretary-General of Ministry of Transport.
 On 16 December 2015, he served as Secretary-General of Ministry of Agriculture and Agro-based Industry.

 On 12 June 2018, he served as Secretary-General of Treasury to 28 August 2018.
 On 29 August 2018, he appointed as 14th Chief Secretary to the Government of Malaysia.